Who are we?

 Britt created Stay Wild to educate, inspire, and empower others to deepen their love and knowledge of the backcountry with practical skills & hands-on training.

-In a male-dominated industry, Stay Wild offers exclusive women’s-only classes in addition to our co-ed camps.
+In a male-dominated industry, Stay Wild offers exclusive women-only classes in addition to our co-ed camps.
 As a female-led company, our instructors have been the only female in the shred crew or avy safety course way too often.
-While we love the men that come out for our co-ed camps & our 2 token instructors, there’s something magical about like-minded ladies learning together and having a killer day on the mountain.
+While we love the men who come out for our co-ed camps & our lovely token male instructors, thereโs something magical about like-minded ladies learning together and having a killer day on the mountain.

-All of our camps and courses are highly immersive, welcoming, and meant for shredders & sledders at all stages and experience levels.
+All of our camps and courses are highly immersive, welcoming, and meant for shredders and sledders at all stages and experience levels.

 Listen